 The department requires licensed solid waste processing facilities in Wisconsin to provide OFR to cover the costs of closure and clean-up should the operator abandon or be unable to properly close the facility.
+OFR criteria and methods are included in ch.
+NR 520.
 MRFs are processing facilities that are exempt from licensing and currently do not have OFR with the department.
 The rule seeks to align MRFs with other solid waste processing facilities by requiring OFR for MRFs that annually accept more than 5,000 tons of materials.